mjwelchphd/demeler/README.md

 ## Fields from an object can be inserted automatically

-First, a word of warning: if you use variables other than those below, you script will crash.
+First, a word of warning: if you use variables other than those below, your script will crash.
 If your script crashes, don't blame Demeler first; look in your script for variables that shouldn't be there.

 You can automatically load the values from a Sequel::Model object, or you can define an object and use it in place of Sequel.
 To define an object, use a definition similar to this: